 An overview for patients visiting the Memory Clinic Assessment service.

 The Brain Health Centre (BHC) is a new joint medical and research service, where patients can access high quality assessments (e.g. MRI instead of CT brain scan).
-The pilot for this innovative service is starting shortly and will involve some patients from the South of Oxfordshire.
+The pilot for this innovative service is underway and involves some patients from the South of Oxfordshire.

 Everyone who attends the BHC for medical tests is also given the opportunity to take part in research and help researchers to develop more efficient diagnoses and treatments for future patients.

 Everyone who attends the Brain Health Centre completes a set of medical tests, including brain scanning and memory tests.
 The results of these assessments are shared with your doctor to help decide any diagnosis or treatment that may be given at the memory clinic.

 If the memory service refers you to the Brain Health Centre, you will be contacted by one of our radiographers who will talk to you about the MRI scan.
 The radiographers will check you are suitable to have an MRI scan and we will then contact you to arrange an appointment.

 Please report to reception at the yellow OHBA (Oxford Centre for Human Brain Activity) building at the Warneford Hospital.
 Directions to OHBA.